build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 "secrets-store-csi-driver" has been added to your repositories
 ```

-The following command will add the AWS Secrets and Configuration Provider(ASCP) Helm chart repository to your local Helm index to allow for installation.
+The following command will add the AWS Secrets and Configuration Provider(ASCP) Helm chart repository to your local Helm index to allow for installation:

 ```bash
 helm repo add aws-secrets-manager https://aws.github.io/secrets-store-csi-driver-provider-aws